 Keep the sidewalks and driveways snow-free.
 An un-shoveled walkway or driveway is a surefire indicator that nobody is home.
 Consider hiring a snow removal company to clear both when it snows.

 Let your neighbors and the authorities know you’re gone.
 Got a good friend or two on your block?
 Let them know when you’re planning on heading back home so they can check for suspicious activity when they walk or drive by your place while you’re gone.
 Giving the police a heads up that your vacation home will be vacant is a good idea, too.

 Protect your property with an alarm system.
-A smart home system like Frontpoint is the ultimate way to protect your vacation home.
-As an industry leader, Frontpoint designs their systems to protect your home in every way possible — and you can monitor it all from your phone.
-From water leak detectors to outdoor motion sensors, they offer highly-customizable options to eliminate your worries about keeping your vacation home safe.
+A smart home system like ADT is the ultimate way to protect your vacation home.
+What's great about ADT is that their systems are setup to protect your home in every way possible.
+From water leak detectors to outdoor motion sensors, ADT's highly-customizable options work to eliminate your worries by keeping your vacation home safe.